CSIRO-enviro-informatics/csiro-epub-dcap/README.md

 This profile is constructed as a [Dublin Core Application Profile](http://dublincore.org/documents/profile-guidelines/) which constrains the vocabulary terms used.

-The various parts of this profile - the constraints, this descriptive document etc, - are described using the [Profiles Ontology](https://w3c.github.io/dxwg/profilesont/).
+The various parts of this profile - the constraints, this descriptive document etc. - are described using the [Profiles Ontology](https://w3c.github.io/dxwg/profilesont/).

 This dummy has been created during the operations of the [W3C](https://www.w3.org/)'s